We’ve all heard the lies. Heck, we’ve all told them. You should have been there:

 The Flip Mino HD camcorder solves the first two excuses.
 Now, you can ALWAYS prove how sick it was (unless your story sounds better without images).

-The Flip Mino is the video equivalent of a point-and-shoot digital camera.
+The Flip Mino (defunct link removed 2015) is the video equivalent of a point-and-shoot digital camera.
 It is virtually the same size as my cell phone.
 I tested the Flip Mino on a few mountain bike rides here in Colorado around Carbondale, and had no issues keeping the tiny camera in my shorts pocket.
 Suddenly I have instant access to record any and everything I deem fit.

 The Flip line fills a small niche in the camcorder market; between helmet cams and more traditional HD camcorders.
-Helmet cams with their wider angle lenses and lower profile bodies capture “rider’s eye” video.
+Helmet (and chest) cams with their wider angle lenses and lower profile bodies capture “rider’s eye” video that can be better for everything from ski touring to mountain running.
 But they aren’t easy to deploy then accurately frame a shot at moments notice.
 More traditional HD camcorders have better zoom options, white balance and exposure controls, and longer record times.
 But they can be bulky in a pant or jacket pocket (if they even fit), or when placed in a backpack that you don’t feel like digging through.
 Due to this, trad cams are often left at home, or remain in the bag.
 Flip models lack the wide angle and zoom options and have a limited video capacity, but take all when it comes to quick access.

 Works great when the ride is steady…